hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 or the one with the highest SOA (assuming it doesn't have a connection open to it already)?

 Two extremes can be envisaged here.
-In the first case the secondary continues to use one persistent connection to a single primary until it has reason not to.
+The first one can be considered a 'preferred primary connection' model.
+In this case the secondary continues to use one persistent connection to a single primary until it has reason not to.
 Reasons not to might include the primary repeatedly closing the connection, long RTTs on transfers or the SOA of the primary being an unacceptable lag behind the SOA of an alternative primary.

-At the other extreme a primary could keep multiple persistent connections open to all available primaries and only request XFRs from the primary with the highest serial number.
+The other extreme can be considered a 'parallel primary connection' model.
+Here a secondary could keep multiple persistent connections open to all available primaries and only request XFRs from the primary with the highest serial number.
 Since normally the number of secondaries and primaries in direct contact in a transfer group is reasonably low this might be feasible if latency is the most significant concern.

 # Zone Transfer with DoT - Authentication